 A valuation of a property for asset valuation purposes may be needed for any of the following reasons:

 Balance sheet valuations….
 Asset and fund valuations essentially form part of the balance sheet value of a business and are a vital requirement for most commercial businesses and public sector bodies.
 To meet various legal obligations most companies and local authorities are obliged to re-value property assets on either a 3 or 5 yearly rolling programme.
 Under CIPFA rules, public sector organisations are also required to maintain a register of property assets and to represent these within their accounts.

 Building held as assets by a company are often specifically adapted for the purpose and/or may have a limited market, therefore the Chartered Valuation Surveyor will need to consider the valuation method that is appropriate for the property being valued.
-Market valuations are usually carried out by reference to comparable transactions of similar properties but where comparable properties are few and far between.
+Market valuations are usually carried out by reference to comparable transactions of similar properties except where comparable properties are few and far between.
 Where the property or buildings has a limited market, for example, a hospital or fire station the Valuer may take the depreciated replacement cost basis approach.
-Here the valuation assessment will look for the value new, typical lifespan and years of use left putting aside a sinking fund to replace the asset at the end of its lifespan.
+Here the current cost of replacing an asset with its modern equivalent asset is assessed less deductions for deterioration and obsolescence.

 Buildings in use…..